DNA Storage and Quality

 About Oxford Gene Technology (OGT)

-Contact us for more information about OGT's products and services.
+Contact us for more information about OGT's products.

 Anchordoquy, T. J. and Molina, M. C. (2007) Cell Preservation Technology, 5(4), 180